rohany/StandardML-GPU/docs/index.md

 ### Comparing Performance of SML Libraries
 In parallel to this project, research efforts at CMU have developed a compiler for running Standard ML in parallel on multicore CPUs called the Mlton-Spoonhower compiler.
 Below we also compare our implementation against the well written, parallel `SEQUENCE` implementation for that research, running on 72 cores.
 Note that we had to run these tests on a different machine to get to run with 72 cores.

 However, there is an implicit amount of overhead in StandardML that must be maintained which can introduce overhead with large computations.
 To get a real taste for the acceleration that our library offers, we now compare our run-time speed to that of Thrust, where a computationally comparable algorithm can be written independently.
+All data collected except the run for the 72 core research compiler were run on the Gates machines with GTX 1080's.